 Building a website that drives traffic and converts is a completely different story.
-Web builders and web design companies have varying success rates when it comes to search optimisation.
-The structure of a websites’ code is incredibly important to its ability to be crawled by search engines, and hence appear in search results for key search terms.
+Web builders and web design companies have varying success rates when it comes to search engine optimisation.
+The structure of a website’s code is incredibly important to its ability to be crawled by search engines and hence appear in search results for key search terms.

 Presumably, your marketing goals are the same as all business: to drive traffic to your website and convert that traffic to sales.

 After you have launched your site, you soon realise that you need to start actively appearing in search engine results.
 You employ an SEO company, or you embark on trying to increase your organic search results yourself.
 You have read that ‘content is king’, so you produce weekly blogs, increase your social engagement, and find directories or high authority sites to link to you.
-Yet still the sales are not rolling in.
-Your traffic is minimal, producing content is difficult, and outreach for high yielding blog links is time consuming.
-Honestly, with all of this work, you have no idea why your site traffic is not converting to sales.
+Yet still the sales aren’t rolling in.
+Your traffic is minimal, producing content is difficult, and outreach for high-yielding blog links is time-consuming.
+Honestly, with all of this work, and you still have no idea why your site traffic is not converting to sales.

 Sales Funnel & Direct Response

 Over the last 5 years there has been a wave of direct response marketing techniques that are turning the old school website and traffic building strategies to dust.

 Marketing funnels might be the buzzword of the moment, but they are an idea built around basic customer decision journeys and are not new in any way.
 What has happened is that clever marketers have developed software that integrates with existing marketing solutions and aligns the customer decision journey with sales tools more closely than ever.
 Tools like click funnels that handle the sales funnel from start to end are turning traditional marketing on its head.